 In engineering geology, computer models are often employed to analyze or to predict the stability of a given slope, or the propagation of landslide processes.
 Computer models may assist in assessing the current state and in anticipating the occurrence and characteristics of possible future processes.
 Model results may represent a basis for risk management.
 This course introduces to the key aspects of computer modelling in engineering geology, with a strong focus on landslide processes.

 The course largely follows a concept of learning by doing.
-After a general introduction, the various aspects of modelling are elaborated by introducing step-by-step solutions of selected real-world examples.
+The various aspects of modelling are elaborated by introducing step-by-step solutions of selected real-world examples.
 Even though the course is coupled to specific software, it introduces general skills which can be applied with various tools.
 It also attempts to convey a feeling for which methods are appropriate for which types of tasks.
 At the end of the course the participants will

 - know some relevant software packages for modelling of mass movements and their scope of application;